Christine Newman Starts Building Bands Canada For Marginalized Youth

 “In the education system particularly, certain kids are given every opportunity and others are forgotten, like children in alternative schools and jails and bad families.
 It’s always been a passion of mine to make sure everyone has an equal opportunity.

 “A way to approach these youth and give them an opportunity is through the arts.
 If I could do more than music, I would.”
-Sounds like she is.NEW BALANCE
+Sounds like she is.Air Jordan 1 Mid "What The Multi-Color" For Sale

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.